kubernetes-sigs/kueue/site/content/en/docs/reference/kueue.v1beta1.md

 and there are admitted Workloads in the ClusterQueue with lower priority.</li>
 </ul>
 <p>The preemption algorithm tries to find a minimal set of Workloads to
-preempt to accomomdate the pending Workload, preempting Workloads with lower priority first.</p>
+preempt to accommodate the pending Workload, preempting Workloads with lower priority first.</p>
 </td>
 </tr>